-These cards are multifunction high-speed analog-to-digital converter cards for use in 5-volt PCI bus computer slots.
-With these cards installed the computer can be used as a precision data acquisition and control system or as a signal analysis instrument.
+The card is a multifunction high-speed analog-to-digital converter card for use in 5-volt and 3.3-volt PCI bus computer slots.
+With this card installed the computer can be used as a precision data acquisition and control system or as a signal analysis instrument.